Updated: Aug 23

 I might consider forgiving a little, letting go of my resentment a bit, and getting on with my life a little more.

-Note: If a person is REGULARLY or CONTINUALLY unhelpful, I may distance myself from them a bit.
+Note: If a person is REGULARLY or CONTINUALLY unhelpful, I may distance myself from them a bit, or a lot.

 Moving a bit toward more helpful thinking.